francleide/francleide/README.md

 - 👋 Hi, I’m @francleide
-- 👩‍💻 I'm Informatic technical - IFRN, Bachelor in IT -UFRN and Developer Junior
+- 👩‍💻 I'm Informatic technical - IFRN, Bachelor in IT - UFRN
-- 👀 I’m interested in  C#, Python, Matlab and Ionic
+- 👀 I’m interested in  C#, Python, JavaScript
-- 🌱 I’m currently learning Ionic.
+- 🌱 I’m currently learning ....

 <!---
 francleide/francleide is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.